theexiong/project4/README.md

 <b>Gathering Data</b>

-To gather data, I used the sources listed below to create a csv file that comprised of each character's:
+To gather data, I used the sources listed below, to create a csv file that comprised of each character's:
 1. Name
 2. Age
 3. Height(cm)